laravel/passport/UPGRADE.md

         $table->string('provider')->after('secret')->nullable();
     });

-If you have not previously published the Passport migations, you should manually create a new migration to add this column to your databsae.
+If you have not previously published the Passport migrations, you should manually add the `provider` column to your database.

 ### Client Credentials Secret Hashing